 What is Shonen Manga?

-Put simply, the shonen manga definition is: manga aimed at a young male audience.
+Put simply, the classic or modern shonen manga definition is: manga aimed at a young male audience.
 There are a bunch of caveats to this.
 The word shonen/shounen/少年 literally translates to ‘youth’, with the character 少 meaning small and 年 meaning year.

 In Japanese, the word shonen/shounen is gender-nonspecific but, contextually, it refers to young boys specifically (with shojo/shoujo/少女 meaning young woman — thus, shoujo manga is its own genre.

 For that reason, shonen manga features a lot of the themes and tropes that young boys relate to.
 That approach might seem outdated — and I certainly agree — but it’s still applicable to the shonen manga genre today.